SZWHTQ/myFEM/README.md

 ```bash
 ln -s ../build/work lib
 ```
+5. Check all the python dependencies listed in the `requirements.txt` are installed
-5. Now, run the python script
+6. Now, run the python script
 ```bash
 python Question2.py
 ```